Green Orchid Japanese Temari Pattern

 Step 5

-With Anchor 130, stitch a trefoil centered in each 6-part triangle.
+With Anchor 130, stitch a tri-wing centered in each 6-part triangle.
 The inside stitches are placed near the center and the outside stitches placed just outside the 6-part triangle.
 Stitch 3 rows.
 Interlock long points with the other trefoils.

 Step 6